 Plus500 vs. The other brokers

-In terms of trading fees, Plus500 finds itself halfway between eToro and XTB, with eToro having somewhat lower fees, while XTB is much more expensive.
+In terms of trading fees, Plus500 finds itself halfway between Coinbase and XTB, with Coinbase having somewhat lower fees, while XTB is much more expensive.
 However, when it comes to financing rates, Plus500 is clearly more expensive than the other two.

 Neither of the platforms has an account fee, while the XTB platform is the only one that does not feature an inactivity fee.
-As for withdrawal fees, XTB and Plus500 do not have any, while eToro features a fee of $25.
+As for withdrawal fees, XTB and Plus500 do not have any.

 In terms of available products and markets, Plus500 provides the most currency pairs (59) and stock CFDs (1800).
 XTB provides the highest number of Stock index FCDs (34), ETF CFDs (87), commodity CFDs (21), as well as cryptocurrencies (16).

 Plus500 is one of the best and most popular platforms for CFD trading around the world, and it claims to be the top one in Europe.
 The platform offers very low trading fees, although its financing rates are higher than what other platforms are offering.
 The platform also features excellent customer service, an easy-to-use interface, top security, and a great deposit/withdrawal deal.
 In addition, it has a wide variety of products/markets, roughly close to what other platforms are offering.

 While there is a clear lack of educational content, trading on the platform is pretty easy and straightforward, making it a good choice provided that you are located in an area supported by one of the company’s subsidiaries.